 You might not think that Pilates or any other exercise could have any effects against Alzheimer’s, but studies show that regular exercise and a healthy diet can help prevent the debilitating disease from taking hold.
 Pilates is a high-intensity exercise while at the same time having a low impact.
-Most of its benefits are centered around the core muscles, but they help in balance and flexibility as well.
+Most of its benefits are centred around the core muscles, but they help in balance and flexibility as well.
 Coupled with a diet that is rich in protein and other essential nutrients, Pilates can be a powerful ally against not only Alzheimer’s, but several other diseases as well.
-It is pretty amazing just how much good exercise can do for a person, isn’t it?
+It is pretty amazing just how much a good exercise program can do for a person, isn’t it?

-Parkinson’s is a debilitating disease, and has been made evident by prominent celebrities who have it.
+Parkinson’s is a debilitating disease and has been made evident by prominent celebrities who have it.
 Muhammad Ali and Billy Connolly are arguably two of the most famous people who have the disease.
 Now, it should be noted that research has not shown any clear-cut benefits to sufferers of Parkinson’s by doing Pilates.
-However, since Parkinson’s affects such things as balance, motion, stability, posture, and speed, Pilates could possibly have some beneficial effects at reducing the severity of Parkinson’s symptoms.
+However, since Parkinson’s affects such things as balance, motion, stability, posture, and speed, Pilates could possibly have some truly beneficial effects good for reducing the severity of Parkinson’s symptoms.
 Almost any of the exercises could be recommended as they go through a wide or even full range of motion.
 More studies are being performed, but regular aerobic exercise has been proven in rats to help reduce the loss of dopamine production.
 This hinders the production of dopamine and is believed to be responsible for the onset of Parkinson’s.

 Pilates fitness for health